rbauduin/mbdetect/README.md

 - -H   : query headers
 - -D   : query body

-Currently, tests are http requests.
-The client sends additional information to the server, and the server does the same in the reverse direction.
+Currently, tests are http requests and dns requests over tcp.

+For http, the client sends additional information to the server, and the server does the same in the reverse direction.
 A specific header contains the hash of the body, and another header contains the hash of all other headers.
 That way both ends can check if the request was modified in transit.
 The server also indicates to the client if it received